Skip to main content

 After - My Babay Dresser RDS Makeover

-What do you think of the use of the vintage maps on the sides with the stencil overlay?
+What do you think of the use of the vintage maps that are used like wallpaper applique on the sides with the stencil overlay?

 After - Beauty Side Shot

-It feels some much nicer to have some inner peace now that the office is no longer a mess and can actually be a functioning workspace!
-Can I also tell you that I binge listened to 2 podcasts while I did this?
+It feels much nicer to have some inner peace now that the office is no longer a mess and can be a functioning workspace!
+Can I also tell you that I binge-listened to 2 podcasts while I did this?
 Check out Build Your Tribe & The Chalene Show on iTunes (or The Stitcher app if you have an Android phone).
 These podcasts will change your world!
-I am addicted to Chalene’s motivation and valuable knowledge that she teaches people with life and business.

 After - My Baby Dresser in my home office